ColDog/email-templates/readme.md

         },
 ```

 Which will create an html email with two hero images and some text.
+I think it takes the markup and makes it much more maintainable while creating a platform that we could extend in the future to be the emailing service for all of the company emails.

 ## Conclusion